jonahwilliams/tester/README.md

 ### Coverage

 Code coverage can be measured by passing --coverage (batch-mode only for now).
-This requires a `lcov` executable to be installed.
-On windows, this can be done by done fairly easily by downloading Perl and the lcov source (lcov is a giant Perl script).
+This is currently only supported on dart and flutter platforms, and not web or flutter_web.